Last updated: August 2026 · Shutdown date: May 15, 2026

 All levels were merged at runtime.
 Mode-specific rules loaded before general rules within each scope.

 Cline is the upstream project that Roo Code originally forked from.
-It is MIT-licensed, model-agnostic, and actively maintained.
+It is Apache 2.0-licensed, model-agnostic, and actively maintained.
 Roo Code users migrating to Cline have the highest philosophical continuity — many of the patterns Roo introduced (diff-based edits, MCP support, plan/act mode) have been incorporated into Cline.

 Rules migration: .roorules → .clinerules